Kodak: Post-war expansion

-Kodak reach its zenith in the post-war era, as the usage of film for amateur, commercial, and government purposes all increased.
+Kodak reached its zenith in the post-war era, as the usage of film for amateur, commercial, and government purposes all increased.
 In 1948, Tennessee Eastman created a working acetate film, which quickly replaced nitrate film in the movie industry because it was non-flammable.
 In 1958, Kodak began marketing a line of super glue, Eastman 910.
-Its cameras were used by NASA for manned and unmanned space exploration.
+Its cameras were used by NASA for space exploration.
 In 1963, the first Instamatic cameras were sold, which were the company's lowest-cost cameras to date.
 Annual sales passed $1 billion in 1962 and $2 billion in 1966.
 Albert K. Chapman succeeded Thomas Hargrave as president in 1952, and was succeeded by William S. Vaughn in 1960.
 Louis K. Eilers would serve as president and CEO between 1969 and 1972.
 In the 1970s, Kodak published important research in dye lasers, and patented the Bayer Filter method of RGB arrangement on photosensors.

-During the Cold War, Kodak participated in a number of clandestine government projects.
-Beginning in 1955 they were contracted by the CIA to design cameras and develop film for the U-2 reconnaissance aircraft under the Bridgehead Program.
+During the Cold War, Kodak participated in several clandestine government projects.
+Beginning in 1955, they were contracted by the CIA to design cameras and develop film for the U-2 reconnaissance aircraft under the Bridgehead Program.
 Kodak was also contracted by the National Reconnaissance Office to produce cameras for surveillance satellites such as the KH-7 Gambit and KH-9 Hexagon.
-Between 1963 and 1970, Kodak engineers worked on the cancelled Manned Orbiting Laboratory program, designing optical sensors for a manned reconnaissance satellite.
+Between 1963 and 1970, Kodak engineers worked on the cancelled Manned Orbiting Laboratory program, designing optical sensors for a crewed reconnaissance satellite.
 The company later performed a study for NASA on the astronomical uses of the equipment developed for MOL.

 Kodak doubled its number of employees worldwide between 1936 and 1966.
 The majority remained employed in Rochester, where it was the employer of choice for most.
-The company continued offering higher wages and more benefits than labor market competitors, including the annual wage dividend, a bonus for all employees which typically amounted to 15% of base salary.
+The company continued offering higher wages and more benefits than labor market competitors, including the annual wage dividend, a bonus for all employees, which typically amounted to 15% of base salary.
 Employee loyalty was strong, and the company experienced a turnover rate of only 13% in the 1950s, compared to 50% for American manufacturers as a whole.
 Journalist Curt Gerling noted that Kodak employees behaved like a separate class from other workers in Rochester, and "From the cradle infants are impressed with the fact that 'daddy is a Kodak man'; inferentially this compares with 'our father is a 33rd degree mason'".
 A 1989 New York Times article compared Rochester to a company town.

-Kodak's business model changed little from the 1930s to the 1970s, as the company's dominant position made change unnecessary and it made no mergers or acquisitions which might bring new perspectives.
+Kodak's business model changed little from the 1930s to the 1970s, as the company's dominant position made change unnecessary, and it made no mergers or acquisitions, which might bring new perspectives.
 Research and development remained focused on products related to film production and development, which caused the company to fall behind rivals Polaroid and Xerox in the development of instant cameras and photocopiers.
 Kodak would begin selling its own versions of each in the mid-1970s, but neither became popular.
 Both product lines would be abandoned in the 1990s.